 In 1988 the Weald & Downland Open Air Museum (now the Weald & Downland Living Museum), led by Richard Harris, systematically dismantled both buildings.
 A detailed drawing was completed and every brick, stone and tile was numbered to coincide with the drawing.
 Polyurethane was pumped into the oven and as the bricks were removed the perfect pattern was created by the mold.
 Mortar was analysed to establish exactly where the sand came from.

-The buildings still remains in the museum’s collection waiting to be re-erected and the bakehouse is illustrated in the book entitled ‘Building History, Weald & Downland Open Air Museum, 1970-2010 – the first forty years’ edited by Diana Zeuner.
+The buildings remain in the museum’s collection and are illustrated in the book entitled ‘Building History, Weald & Downland Open Air Museum, 1970-2010 – the first forty years’ edited by Diana Zeuner.

 In the Autumn 2016 issue of the Weald and Downland Living Museum magazine it was recorded that the bakery had been scheduled for funding.
-Re-building started in 2017 and is should be complete in April 2018.
+Re-building started in 2017 and the building completed in April 2018.